jplag/JPlag/docs/Home.md

 Only indirectly in the distribution histogram.
 In the top list and for the code comparison, only the top 2500 pairs are included.
 This number can be controlled via `-n`.

 ### 7. How can I improve obfuscation or tampering resilience?
 Use the `--match-merging` option to enable the heuristic merging of neighboring matches, which counteracts obfuscation attempts.
 For Java and C++, use `--normalize` to ignore dead code and normalize the statement order in programs.
+You can also use both options at the same time.

 ### 8. How do I archive report files?
 You can store the report files.
 While we strive to achieve backwards compatibility, you can always open them with the version of JPlag they were created with.